Sui Portfolio Tracking: The Object-Centric Coin Model (2026)

 A transfer splits an object

-The defining mechanic: a native SUI transfer is object manipulation, not a balance update.
+The defining mechanic is that a native SUI transfer is object manipulation, not a balance update.
 When Alice sends 1 SUI to Bob:

 • Alice's existing Coin object is split into two;